 ON A BEAUTIFUL DAY IN SPRING TRAINING just outside the Mets’ camp in Port St Lucie, Florida, Major League Baseball commissioner Bob Manfred and God are out for a walk.
-It’s the commissioner’s first real talk with The Almighty, and he has three questions — one about the possibility of another .400 hitter! — that he's anxious to ask.
-Needless to say, he allows God to dominate the conversation.
-They chat about a variety of topics, and Manfred is surprised to hear how interested The Almighty is about handcrafts and the success of Etsy.
-When he feels the time is right to change… Continue Reading when are we going to see the next .400 hitter?
+It’s the commissioner’s first real talk with The Almighty, and he has three questions — one about the possibility of another .400 hitter! — that he's … READ MORE “when are we going to see the next .400 hitter?”

-I don’t have a lot to say about the world of sports these days.
-I used to be a BIG major league baseball fan — I still have enough books to fill a good-sized shelf.
-And I mean the real baseball books: Bill James and other sabermetrics writers; Marvin Miller and other insider accounts concentrating on the politics and realities of the game instead of the romance; books on the economics of the game (most of which lead me to conclude that the MLB owners are a hundred year old argument against almost any form of unregulated capitalism); yada yada yoda yoda.… Continue Reading if gomer pyle can forgive lance armstrong, so can we
+I DON'T HAVE MUCH TO SAY about the world of sports these days.
+I used to be a big major league baseball fan — I still have enough books to fill a good-sized shelf.
+And I mean the real baseball books: Bill James, Marvin Miller, and other insider accounts concentrating on the politics and realities of the game … READ MORE “if gomer pyle can forgive lance armstrong, so can we”

-From today's Seattle Times (August 9, 2013, page C1) is a piece by Bob Finnegan titled “2 great talents, only 1 happy ending.”
-(Oddly, on the Times' own website, the title has been changed to “Recalling Ken Griffey Jr.'s purity, A-Rod's insincerity.”)
+FROM TODAY'S SEATTLE TIMES (August 9, 2013, page C1) is a piece by Bob Finnegan titled “2 great talents, only 1 happy ending.”
 Finnegan covered the Mariners for the paper from 1982 until 2006.
-Here re recalls his vote for Junior as the AL MVP in 1996, the year that Rodriguez won his first MVP Award.
-I am not going to quote the whole of Mr. Finnegan's opinion piece, just this part: "I voted for Griffey as American League MVP that year over Rodriguez,… Continue Reading recalling ken griffey jr's purity
+Here re recalls his vote for Ken Griffey Jr as the American League MVP in 1996, the year that Alex Rodriguez … READ MORE “recalling ken griffey jr's purity”

-In an earlier article on this site (“I definitely didn't come here for this” posted on August 1, 2013), I stated that “If I were the general manager of a baseball team, I would have a plaque on the wall of my offices at work and at home that featured Branch Rickey's famous statement: It is better to trade a player a year too early rather than a year too late.”
-For the tender-hearted, that may sound ruthless.
-It's intended to be ruthless.
-It's also damn good baseball reasoning—if the state and welfare of the team is paramount.
-Which is… Continue Reading all-star chase utley to stay in philadelphia through 2015
+IN AN EARLIER ESSAY on this site (“I definitely didn't come here for this” posted on August 1, 2013), I stated that “If I were the general manager of a baseball team, I would have a plaque on the wall of my offices at work and at home that featured Branch Rickey's famous statement: It is better to trade a player … READ MORE “all-star chase utley to stay in philadelphia through 2015”